 (iv) 10% of the seats for General – Economically Weaker Sections (General – EWS) candidates

-(v) 04% of the seats in the above mentioned categories for Persons with Disability (PwD) with 40% or more disability.
+(v) 04% of the seats in the above-mentioned categories for Persons with Disability (PwD) with 40% or more disabilities.

 (vi) Reservation for Kashmiri Migrant (subject to notification from Ministry of Education for Academic Session 2021-22)